elusivecodes/fQuery/README.md

 - `callback` is a function that accepts an `event` argument, which will be called when the event is triggered.
 - `options` is an object containing properties to define how the event should be added.
     - `capture` is a boolean indicating whether to use a capture event, and will default to *false*.
+    - `passive` is a boolean indicating whether to use a passive event, and will default to *false*.

 ```javascript
 $.addEvent(selector, events, callback, options);